 Being bedridden after stroke is often the result of massive stroke.

-When you can’t move after stroke, more adverse side effects may occur – but we’re here to help.
+When you can’t move after stroke, more adverse effects may occur – but we’re here to help.

 This article will show you how to prevent things from getting worse and eventually get back on your feet!